Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 You can’t move toward pleasure when your body still thinks it needs to run.

-When the body is stressed, the nervous system shifts into survival mode — blood moves away from digestion, rest, and reproduction, and toward the muscles and heart.
+When the body is stressed, the nervous system shifts into survival mode.

-It’s brilliant for escaping danger, but not so great for feeling desire, safety with a partner or relaxing.
+Blood moves away from digestion, rest, and reproduction, and toward the muscles and heart.
+It’s brilliant for escaping danger — but not so great for feeling desire, safety with a partner, or ease.

 It’s stress physiology.